-Luc spectated memories, observed the flow of spacetime and the passage of those sanguine rushes of life within.
-The warrior bore witness to the river of life’s progression, the swells of love’s embrace and the ebbing tides of entropy atop peaks of ageless Time.
+Luc spectated memories, observed the flow of spacetime and the passage of those sanguine rushes of past lives within.
+From a silent seat, the warrior bore witness to the river of his heart’s progression, the swells of love’s embrace and the ebbing tides of entropy atop peaks of ageless Time.
 His time.
 An everlasting duration awaited.
 Beyond physicality, beyond imagining.
-But soon, Luc returned to the breath, shaking away infinity.
+But sooner, Luc returned to the breath, shaking away infinity.

 Sitting in the chasms of mind, he could freely relive his own moments of triumph and of sorrow, in calculating and despairing detail.
 His mind raced alongside dusk’s turn to eventide falling through the towers of his keep and along the stone crevices of his seat here high among the cloudform.
 Rising hearts and falling blades resided in the reminiscence; most of his best memories were full of blood.
 This troubled him from time to time.
 Until he evoked the duty of his profession.

 No, it was my vocation.
 One nearing its ending…

 He pulled himself from the chaos of his reverie and back to reality.
 Luc opened his eyes wide to view the space of his keep.
 Its spaces resembled a prison; just him, the stone, a small working desk.
 He found himself drawn to the Sun’s light finding its way onto the simple stone flooring where he sat in repose.
 A peaceless one, ever restless in his work.
 He waited a breath, staring at the reddening of his space, until the time came for the light to warm his very own presence.
 Upon it reaching him, he stood with speed and turned back to the cold shadows, back to his work.

 Luc looked upon the scene of his desk before him.
 Tomes, parchment, maps, sketches, theories, knowledge.
 Pathways to justice.
 Intel he’d gathered for his latest venture.
 Last?